Hamiltonian description of nonreciprocal interactions: Abstract

 \section{Abstract}

-In a vast class of systems, which includes members as diverse as sedimenting particles and bird flocks, interactions do not stem from a potential, and are in general nonreciprocal.
-Thus, it is not possible to define a conventional energy function, nor to use analytical or numerical tools that rely on it.
-Here, we overcome these limitations by constructing a Hamiltonian that includes auxiliary degrees of freedom; when subject to a constraint, this Hamiltonian yields the original nonreciprocal dynamics.
-We show that Glauber dynamics based on the constrained Hamiltonian reproduce both stationary and nonstationary states of the original Langevin dynamics, as we explicitly illustrate for dissipative XY spins with vision-cone interactions.
-Further, the symplectic structure inherent to our construction enables us to apply the well-developed notions of Hamiltonian engineering, which we demonstrate by varying the amplitude of a periodic drive to tune the spin interactions between those of a square and a chain lattice geometry.
-Overall, our framework for generic nonreciprocal pairwise interactions paves the way for bringing to bear the full conceptual and methodological power of conventional statistical mechanics and Hamiltonian dynamics to nonreciprocal systems.
+In many systems, including sedimenting particles and bird flocks, interactions do not derive from a potential and are generally non-reciprocal, meaning that they do not obey the action–reaction principle.
+As a result, one cannot define a conventional energy function or use analytical and numerical tools that rely on it.
+Here we address this limitation by constructing a Hamiltonian with auxiliary degrees of freedom that, under a constraint, generates the original non-reciprocal dynamics.
+We show that Monte Carlo simulations based on the constrained Hamiltonian reproduce both stationary and non-stationary states of the original Langevin dynamics, as we illustrate for dissipative XY spins with vision-cone interactions.
+The symplectic structure inherent to the construction also lets us apply established ideas from Hamiltonian engineering, which we demonstrate by varying the amplitude of a periodic (Floquet) drive to tune the spin interactions between square- and chain-lattice geometries.
+Overall, our construction paves the way towards extending statistical mechanics and Hamiltonian dynamics to non-reciprocal systems.

 \stoptoc